1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ### Patient Survey Star Ratings Overview

-All Medicare-certified home health agencies (HHAs) have the potential to receive a Patient Survey Star Rating.
+CMS also states that all Medicare-certified HHAs have the potential to receive a Patient Survey Star Rating.
 However, HHAs must have 40 or more completed surveys over the four-quarter reporting period to receive Star Ratings for that reporting period.
-Home health agencies that do not have 40 or more completed surveys for calculating Star Ratings will still have their HHCAHPS data publicly reported on the Home Health Compare website, but they will not receive star ratings.
-Patient survey (HHCAHPS) scores based on fewer than 40 completed surveys do not have sufficient statistical reliability to ensure that those scores measure true performance and not noise in the data for reporting star ratings.
+Home health agencies that do not have 40 or more completed surveys for calculating Star Ratings will still have their patinet survey (HHCAHPS) data publicly reported on the Home Health Compare website, but they will not receive star ratings.
+HHCAHPS scores based on fewer than 40 completed surveys do not have sufficient statistical reliability to ensure that those scores measure true performance and not noise in the data for reporting star ratings.

-The Patient Survey star ratings include four of the measures reported on Care Compare:
+The Patient Survey star ratings include these four measures reported on Care Compare:

 * Care of Patients (Survey items: Q9, Q16, Q19, and Q24)
 * Communication Between Providers and Patients (Survey items: Q2, Q15, Q17, Q18, Q22, and Q23)